11 Mar In the face of distress

 She shared her experience with me.
 We had another thing in common: we be old timers.

 Well, I guess I should give myself some credit.
 I am still young, but I feel older.
-She is an old one in her class as well, but she kept her head down.
+She is an old one in her class, but she has kept her head down for the most part.

 “I don’t even worry about how I look.
 I’ll fire up my camera every time, and I always got my grey sweatsuit on with my hoodie over my head.
 My classmates don’t fuck with me,” she said in a very proud way.